 “For I will forgive their wickedness and will remember their sins no more.”
 (Hebrews 8:12) If you are still seeing yourself through the rear mirror of your life to define who you are, you are on the wrong track.
 A change has come upon you.
 You have been transformed and restored.
 Live like one who has passed through Jesus’ hands!

-After the demon-possessed man, of Garada, who “Night and day lived among the tombs and in the hills crying out and cutting himself with stones” (Mark 5:5) was healed by Jesus, the people in the vicinity came to see what had happened, “They saw the man who had been possessed by the legion of demons, sitting there, dressed and in his right mind; and they were afraid.”
+After the demon-possessed man, of Gerasenes, who “Night and day lived among the tombs and in the hills crying out and cutting himself with stones,” (Mark 5:5) was healed by Jesus, the people in the vicinity came to see what had happened, “They saw the man who had been possessed by the legion of demons, sitting there, dressed and in his right mind; and they were afraid.”
 (Mark 5:15) Isn’t this amazing!

 That demon-possessed man after being restored begged to go with Jesus, but Jesus did not let him.
 He told him, “Go home to your family and tell them how much the Lord has done for you, and how He has had mercy on you.”
 (Mark 5:19) He had a mission to fulfil, a role to play for which the evil one had kept him bound.
-Anytime you are oppressed by the devil, it is because he sees in you a tool which God is about to use for His glory.
+Anytime you are oppressed by the devil, it is because he sees in you something valuable that God is about to use for His glory.
 But take heart, he cannot stop the plan of God from unfolding.
 “So the man went away and began to tell in the Decapolis (ten cities) how much Jesus had done for him.
 And all the people were amazed!”
 (Mark 5:20)